Free digital copy

 Whole Foods also pointed to jerky as a prime area for innovation in alternative protein.
 “Now all kinds of produce from mushrooms to jackfruit are being served jerky-style, providing a new, shelf-stable way to enjoy fruits and veggies.”

-As the plant based eating trend grows, Paul says that it may be the end for dressing up vegetable products as ‘meat’ alternatives.
+As the demand for vegan products grows, Paul says that it may be the end for dressing up vegetable products as ‘meat’ alternatives.
 “Perhaps 2021 will be the year we celebrate the great taste of vegetables without disguising them as other products - and enjoy them as they are meant to be.”

 6. Canned cocktails